-In setting long-term growth and value creation objectives, Intesa Sanpaolo is aware of the social and environmental developments that accompany the business activities of the Bank and the Group.
-It therefore promotes a style of growth that concentrates on long-term sustainability of results, in support of the economies and communities in the areas in which it operates, placing special focus on environmental protection and enhancement.
+In setting long-term growth and value creation objectives, Intesa Sanpaolo is aware of the social and environmental impact of its business activities.
+Therefore, the Group promotes a style of growth that concentrates on long-term sustainability of results, in support of the economies and communities in the areas in which it operates, placing special focus on environmental protection and enhancement, and the fight against climate change.